 Good to know

 This course has been designed to help you transform your initial idea towards a business setup with potential.
 No worries if your initial idea changes.
 That is all part of the process.
 So hop on and enjoy the ride!
 I will facilitate you with feedback and tips on the Course Forum.
-In different lessons I advice you to share with me on your private section of the Course Forum.
-Feel free to ask for feedback at other moments as well.
 Also check the mostly asked questions, it may be that your question was asked before and that you can get the answer directly.

 On the Course Forum is a board for clarification of definitions and words.
 I have tried to make the English as easy as possible but do make suggestions for improvements.

 It is smart to install the Business Dictionary app on your phone.
 This way you have definitions at hand.
 Google Translate is often helpful as well (not for sentences but words will work).

 Buy yourself a notebook / Journal